Sweden and migration

 Global migration

-In 2020 there were an estimated 280 million international migrants in the world.
+Current estimates indicate that there are more than 280 million international migrants in the world.
 That’s people who, for various reasons, have moved to a different country than they were born in.

 In 2018, Sweden and all other UN countries adopted a world-first global migration agreement, which aims to improve the possibilities of legal migration and facilitate for countries that receive migrants.

-In Sweden there are close to 2.9 million people who were born in another country, or about every fourth person.
-One of the most common reasons to move to Sweden, apart from work, is to reunite with close family members.
+In Sweden there are around 2 million people who were born in another country, or about every fifth person.
+One of the most common reasons to move to Sweden, apart from work, is to reunite with family.

 As mentioned above, Sweden has signed the UN Refugee Convention, which means that the country has vowed to examine and grant asylum to people recognised as refugees according to the Convention.
 Most refugees apply for asylum, and it’s the Swedish Migration Agency that handles all asylum applications.*